hantsy/spring-reactive-sample/docs/data-neo4j-testing.md

 In the above code,

-* The `junit-jupiter` is used to integrate *TestContainers* with JUnit 5 platform.
+* The `junit-jupiter` artifact is used to integrate *TestContainers* with JUnit 5 platform.
-* The `neo4j` provides APIs to compose a Neo4j Docker container.
+* The `neo4j` artifact provides APIs to compose a Neo4j Docker container.

 Create a test for `PostRepository`.